Guidelines and FAQs

 Mid-term examinations given outside of class should be scheduled on Thursday at 7:30 p.m. or Friday at 2:30 p.m. whenever possible.
 Faculty scheduling mid-terms on Monday, Tuesday, or Wednesday evenings must offer alternate examination times to students who have a regularly scheduled class or screening on one of those evenings.

-- Any time changes to courses after the completion of Banner data entry require approval from the department chair.
+- Any time changes to courses after the completion of Banner data entry require approval from the department chair and the dean of curriculum before such changes take place.

 - Departments are prohibited from scheduling discussion sections during the “prime time hours.”
-Discussion sections should be scheduled at 8:00 am, on Fridays, in the afternoons, or at 7:30 p.m. on evenings on which classes are held.
+Discussion sections should be scheduled during the 8AM hour, on Fridays, in the afternoons, or at 7:30 p.m. on evenings on which classes are held.
 Language drills and 4th hours may be scheduled during the “prime time hours.”

-- Departments must offer 1 out of 11 of their lecture sections in the 8:00 a.m.
-Mon-Wed-Fri and 8:00 Tu-Th time blocks (no change from current policy).
-Departments that offer multiple-section courses with an enrollment of primarily first-year students are encouraged to schedule at least one of the sections at 8:00 a.m.
+- Departments must offer 1 out of 11 of their lecture sections in the 8:00 a.m. time blocks (no change from current policy).
+Departments that offer multiple-section courses with an enrollment of primarily first-year students are encouraged to schedule at least one of the sections during the 8:00 a.m time block.
 Evening courses can also fulfill an 8:00am requirement.

 - In order to reduce conflicts with afternoon laboratories and discussion sections, departments are encouraged to schedule high-enrollment 100-level lecture courses in the mornings.